 Applicants applying to the MSW program are NOT required to submit GRE scores.
 If you do wish to submit GRE scores, please do so electronically via ETS using the code 3087.

-International applicants who did not attend a university where English is the primary language of instruction are required to provide proof of English language proficiency by submitting TOEFL or IELTS scores.
-Please view our webpage for International applicants to read more about this requirement.
+International applicants who did not attend a university where English is the primary language of instruction are required to provide proof of English language proficiency by submitting TOEFL, IELTS, or Duolingo scores.
+Please view our webpage for international applicants to read more about this requirement.

 Online MSW Program Technical Requirements